 - Reduce bias in the decision-making process by calibrating the likelihood of your strategy succeeding before allocating resources.

 - Discover new growth opportunities by complementing traditional brainstorming methods to discover chances of growth.

-- See the early-stage trends so that businesses have the advantages to trigger big moves before any competitors.
+- See the early-stage trends so that businesses have the advantage of triggering big moves before any competitors.

 - Predict complex market dynamics by generating proprietary insights.

 These four applications are the future momentum for business leaders to sharpen their views and leverage the whole business position to win.
 In order to do all of that, they need to bear in mind that advanced analytics must be put front and center in the strategy process.